ciselab/CPS_repo_mining/analysis/PX4-Autopilot.md

 ### Message
 vmount: reduce stack size to 1900 as recommended by @bkueng (maximum used memory observed: 1552)
 ### Antipattern Category
+New:Hard-coded-fine-tuning
 ### Keyword
 memory
 ### Note
+Stack size decereased from 2000 to 1900.

 ## Commit #491
 ### Hash